 As the federal agency that supports the nation’s cancer research enterprise, NCI conducts and facilitates basic and translational research that can inform standard clinical practice and medical decision making.

 NCI is also charged with collecting and disseminating state-of-the-art information on cancer and cancer-related care.
-It does this through several mechanisms, most notably the Physician Data Query (PDQ®) database.
+It does this through several mechanisms, most notably the Physician Data Query (PDQ®), NCI's comprehensive collection of cancer information.
 For PDQ, NCI regularly convenes six editorial boards to develop evidence-based, peer-reviewed information summaries (for both patients and health professionals) on a wide range of cancer-related topics.
-These summaries are assessments of evidence for the use of cancer-related interventions (such as methods for cancer screening or treatment), and not clinical guidelines or medical recommendations.
-However, the information in the summaries is publicly available, and may be used by organizations that develop practice guidelines and recommendations for physicians and other health professionals, as well as for patients.
+These summaries are assessments of evidence for the use of cancer-related interventions (such as methods for cancer screening or treatment) and are not clinical guidelines or medical recommendations.
+However, the information in the summaries is publicly available and may be used by organizations that develop practice guidelines and recommendations for physicians and other health professionals, as well as for patients.

 Other federal agencies develop medical recommendations for cancer, often using NCI’s research.